grafana/agent/docs/sources/static/set-up/install/install-agent-linux.md

 weight: 400
 ---

-# Install static mode on Linux
+# Install Grafana Agent in static mode on Linux

 You can install Grafana Agent in static mode on Linux.